 - No hidden fees, set up fees, or separate unit rental costs – your monthly fee covers all the costs of using the system.

 - You’re not locked in to a long-term contract.
-You can opt to pay month to month after the initial three-month term.
+You can opt to pay month to month.

 Medical Alert is a decent home alert system.
 However, we did find some potential drawbacks:

 - You are able to cancel at any time, but you need to return all equipment in order to have the billing finalized on your account.

 - Free shipping is only available on semi-annual or annual purchases.

 Overall, we feel Medical Alert offers a solid no-frills system with good mobile functionality.
 Medical Alert does what it needs to do and may be right for you if you want something no-nonsense, robust, and easy to set up.